PresageLabs/PrediBench/README.md

 ## Motivation

 Prediction is a difficult science.
-We believe that in the future, AI models are poised to possess a superhuman ability to predict the future.
+We believe that AI models are poised to possess a superhuman ability to predict the future.

 Why could that be?
 Because the main ingredients of foresight are on the way to being mastered by AI models.